 Modern Amenities with Historic Charm

 Despite its historic appeal, Crail is well-equipped to cater to modern travellers.
-Accommodation options range from quaint bed-and-breakfasts to self-catering cottages, ensuring a comfortable stay for all visitors.
+Accommodation options range from quaint bed-and-breakfasts to self-catering cottages in Crail, ensuring a comfortable stay for all visitors.

 Which are the best independent towns in the UK?